LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 ## Monte Carlo (gambling) methods

 Now that we’ve explored Markov Chains, let's shift gears and look at Monte Carlo methods, the second half of MCMC.
-These methods rely on random sampling to approximate solutions to complex problems[^13], the obvious case is Metropolis-Hastings.
+These methods rely on random sampling to approximate solutions to complex problems[^13]; the obvious case is Metropolis-Hastings.
 They are often employed in simulations, integration, and optimization tasks.
-To show the Markov Chains and Monte Carlo methods are in fact distinct, I'll use a few other examples of methods that fall in this category, as the above definition is really it.
+To show that Markov Chains and Monte Carlo methods are in fact distinct, I'll use a few other examples of methods that fall in this category, as the above definition is really it.

 [^13]: Fun fact, the method's name was inspired by one the main developers [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Ulam)'s uncle who would borrow money from his relatives to go gamble in Monte Carlo...